Christinamawel/indecision/Log.md

 11:00 - 12:00 learn more about liner and constraint layouts

 1:00 -2:00 learn more about UI integration and how to add images

+2:00 - 3:00 continue learning about context in kotlin and more about XML activities